quicwg/base-drafts/draft-ietf-quic-transport.md

 data carried in a STREAM frame marked with a FIN flag, or 0 in the case of incoming unidirectional streams.

-An endpoint will know the final offset for a stream when the stream enters the "half-closed (remote)" state.
-However, if there is reordering or loss, an endpoint might learn the final offset prior to entering this state if it is carried on a STREAM frame.
+An endpoint will know the final offset for a stream when the receive stream enters the "Size Known" or "Reset Recvd" state.

 An endpoint MUST NOT send data on a stream at or beyond the final offset.